anushaporeddy030697/student_internship_management/README.md

 --> Discussed with team what updates and functionalities need to be done to futher improve the project.

 --> Decided to add search bar for sorting the jobs in student profile.

+-->searching in the internet to make search bar functionality.

 </a></p>